jayneani1/unit2-project/README.md

 #### PostMVP EXAMPLE

-- Create a map to click on regions where person went missing
-- Resources for people to help out
+- Create multiple searches so people can search by other ingredients

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.